MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-networking.md

 Containers will be attached to the default 'nat' network automatically and assigned an IP address from an internal prefix IP range.
 The default internal IP prefix used is 172.16.0.0/16.

-> Note: Please reference [Docker Container Networking](https://docs.docker.com/engine/userguide/networking/) for general docker networking commands, options, and syntax.
-Please note, however, that Linux network commands (e.g. ifconfig) are not supported on Windows.
-The Windows network stack is different than the Linux network stack.

 ## Windows Container Network Drivers